Tierra Patagonia is due to open on October 1st,

 With lush green hills and Pacific Ocean blues all around, hiking the Island of Chiloé is at once breathtaking, fun, and nourishing for the soul.
-Encompassing enchanting woodland walks, birdwatching expeditions and clifftop treks, our portfolio of Chiloé hikes brings you closer to this versatile región and its unexpected charms, which our guides will be proud to show you.
 Whether you’re one for challenging treks or prefer a slower pace walk, we have an assortment of wonderful routes to choose from throughout this far-flung Chilean archipelago.

 Venture to the coastline of Chiloé’s National Park to encounter rugged beaches, winding rivers and a blissful lack of development.

 The colors of forest, sand and sea give rise to the name of this beach.
-On our way to it, we will cross Chiloe’s different landscapes.
+On our trekking, we will cross Chiloe’s different landscapes.

 We will cross the Chepu River by boat, passing through the sunken forest and arriving to the pier, to start our trek through native forests and by points looking out on the Pacific Ocean.